fdb/slarg-website/researchers/robin-vanbesien.md

 researcher_name: Robin Vanbesien
 bio: "Robin Vanbesien is an artist, filmmaker, researcher, and educator, based in Brussels.
-Vanbesien obtained a PhD in the arts from Sint Lucas Antwerpen (KdG) / ARIA (University of Antwerp) with his research project ‘Ciné Place-Making’ .
-His first feature ‘hold on to her’ (2024) premiered at Berlinale Forum Expanded 2024.
+Vanbesien obtained a PhD in the arts from Sint Lucas Antwerpen (KdG) / ARIA (University of Antwerp) with his research project \"Ciné Place-Making.\" His first feature ‘hold on to her’ (2024) premiered at Berlinale Forum Expanded 2024.
 In 2017, Vanbesien published the book 'Solidarity Poiesis: I Will Come and Steal You' with b_books Berlin.
 He co-founded The Post Film Collective (2020-2024), which explored cinema as a